 The Entrance to Disney's Animal Kingdom

 Just another word of advice.
 You can get Park Hopper tickets to do multiple parks in one day.
-We would advise against it for your first visit.
+We’d advise against it for your first visit.
 Disney’s Animal Kingdom is HUGE.
 It takes a lot of time to get around and it’s worth spending the time exploring the trails, seeing the animals and watching the shows.
 You’ll have a really good day that doesn’t feel as frantic as other theme parks.

 Kolyn and Denis standing in front of the Tree of Life at Disney's Animal Kingdom